kerim/kerim-old.github.com/index.markdown

 # Blogger 部落格

-Kerim is a founding member of the group anthropology blog [Savage Minds](http://savageminds.org/) which the *American Anthropologist* [called](http://onlinelibrary.wiley.com/doi/10.1111/j.1548-1433.2009.01203.x/abstract) “the central online site of the North American anthropological community.”
+Kerim is a founding member of the group anthropology blog [Savage Minds](http://savageminds.org/) which *American Anthropologist* [called](http://onlinelibrary.wiley.com/doi/10.1111/j.1548-1433.2009.01203.x/abstract) “the central online site of the North American anthropological community.”

 His anthropology blogging also appears in Chinese on the [Guava Anthropology](http://guavanthropology.tw/author/傅可恩（Kerim%20Friedman）) website.
-And [Keywords](http://keywords.oxus.net) is his personal blog.
+And [Keywords](http://keywords.oxus.net) is his personal blog, for non-academic posts.

 傅可恩是[Savage Minds](http://savageminds.org/)人類學部落格的團隊成員。

 # Other Activities

-Kerim is also on the board of [Vimukta](http://vimukta.org), a non－profit working on behalf of India's Denotified and Nomadic Tribes.
+Kerim is also on the board of [Vimukta](http://vimukta.org), a non－profit organization working on behalf of India's Denotified and Nomadic Tribes.